A-kly/School-Vault/PSYCH 258/Topic 11 - Problem Solving, Expertise, & Creativity.md

 ![Tower of Hanoi](PSYCH%20258/Attachments/p258s12-01.png)

-- **---------**: links between nodes; consist of functions selected to solve problems
+- **==operators==**: links between nodes; consist of functions selected to solve problems
 - there may be path constraints ruling out some possibilities

 **General Problem Solver** (Newell, Shaw, & Simon, 1959):

 - computer program intended to simulate human problem solving
-- applied **--------- analysis**:
+- applied **==means-end== analysis**:
 	- transform: compare current state and goal state; note any differences
 	- reduce: find operator that most reduces the difference
 	- apply: apply operator to current state
 - subgoals create intermediate states that are closer to the goal state
 - pros & cons:

 - [p] successfully applied to Tower of Hanoi, logic proofs
 - [c] requires ------------ goals/problem spaces to function
 - [c] poor simulation of human problem solving:

 - people inadvertently move backward, make illegal moves

-e.g., Hobbits & Orcs Problem
+	- e.g., Hobbits & Orcs Problem

 - does not draw on stored ---------
 - short-term memory limits the number of subgoals (3 steps?)